 As you’re wrapping toys and clothes and video games, make sure you give your kids something that points them to Jesus.
 It can be a CD, a book or even a shirt—just something that shows the melding of your spiritual life and every-day life.
 I make it a point to always give books on Christmas.
 This year Lydia is getting Grandma’s Attic and Adventures in Odyssey Imagination Station.
 I’m still on the fence about what to get for Asa.

 So.
-Back to this “gift guide” and my “31 days”.
+This is a gift-guide that goes along with my 31 Days to the Best Bible Books (<–a gift guide in itself!).
 Part of great Bible books is devotional books.
 A devotional book has short chapters that help you interact with, understand and apply God’s Word.
 These are some of my favorite devotionals for kids and families.
 Enjoy!